 For their research, the movements of 53 residents at the Sunrise Village Assisted Living Facility in Tampa were monitored for a year.
-Via the fall alarm wristbands they worn, the walking patterns of the elderly were tracked by Real Time Location System (RTLS).
-Automated computerized reports on each resident’s fractal dimension value were generated for study.
+Via the fall alarm wristbands they wore, the walking patterns of the elderly were tracked by Real Time Location System (RTLS).
+Automated computerized reports on each resident’s fractal dimension value were generated for the study.

 RTLS was created by Ubisense and is currently used by BMW’s assembly line to help the operation runs more efficiently.